FMSoftCN/hisvg/README.md

  * Dependent libraries (all are optional):
     * libglib2.0-dev
     * libxml2-dev
-    * libpango1.0-dev
-    * libcairo2-dev

-Then build hiDOMLayout follow the README.md of hiDomLayout.
+Then build MiniGUI, hiCairo and hiDOMLayout library.
+(Please follow the README files of these projects).

 hiSVG uses cmake to configure and build the project.